-Financial Aid Repayment Policy: The Return of Title IV Funds Policy applies to all federal financial aid programs including Pell Grants, Supplemental Educational Opportunity Grants, state grants, student loans, and parent loans.
+Financial Aid Repayment Policy: The Return of Title IV Funds Policy applies to all federal financial aid programs including grants, student loans and parent loans.

 Under this policy students who resign will be required to return financial aid funds received that are in excess of "earned" financial aid for the term.
 The percentage of the term completed is the percentage of aid earned.
 This percentage is calculated by dividing the number of days attended by the number of days in the term.
 For example, if a student resigns on the thirtieth day of a semester 100 days in length, the student will have earned 30 percent of the aid received (30/100 = .30).
 The "unearned" 70 percent would be subject to the return policy.